cloudy-native/chakrathemes.com/README.md

 1. Start by selecting the "Colors" tab and add your primary brand colors
 2. Use the color picker or choose from theme presets
 3. Use the "Image Color" tab to extract colors from uploaded images
-4. Move to the "Typography" tab to set up your font styles
 5. Configure spacing values in the "Spacing" tab
 6. Adjust border radius and shadows in the "Borders & Shadows" tab
 7. Preview theme elements in the "Cards & Layouts" tab